mozilla/version-control-tools/docs/hgmozilla/installing.rst

 .. note::

-   Mercurial has a strong committment to backwards compatibility.
+   Mercurial has a strong commitment to backwards compatibility.

    If you are scared that upgrading will break workflows or command behavior, don't be.
 It is very rare for Mercurial to intentionally